BU USRA Submission Requirements & General Information

 What is a USRA?

 An NSERC Undergraduate Student Research Award (USRA) is meant to stimulate a student’s interest in research in the natural sciences and engineering (NSERC).
 It is also meant to encourage graduate studies education and the pursuit of a research career in these fields.
 The NSERC USRA allows a student to gain research work experience that complements their studies in an academic setting; it can provide a student with financial support through Brandon University.
 NSERC encourages qualified Indigenous students and Black students to apply for this award.
-Institutions are able to submit meritorious applications from both groups above our quota (Black student researchers submitting above quota is new this year).
+Institutions are able to submit meritorious applications from both groups above our quota.
 Students will self-identify through the application.

 Please note that the complete NSERC USRA program description, along with the application and instructions can be found on the NSERC website.

-NEW FUNDING ANNOUNCEMENT: The Social Sciences and Humanities Research Council (SSHRC) and the Canadian Institutes of Health Research (CIHR) have announced 95 CIHR USRA awards and 95 SSHRC USRA awards for students of Black heritage for the 2023-2024 USRA cycle.
+As of 2023, the Social Sciences and Humanities Research Council (SSHRC) and the Canadian Institutes of Health Research (CIHR) have made CIHR USRA awards and SSHRC USRA awards available for students of Black heritage.
 These awards will be allocated to universities across Canada.
-It is expected that BU will be able to put forward 1 SSHRC USRA and 1 CIHR USRA.
+It is expected that BU will receive a quota of 1 SSHRC USRA and 1 CIHR USRA.
 These applications must be put forward using the NSERC USRA portal and follow all eligibility and application guidelines below.
 These applications will be evaluated by a special committee convened by the Office of Research Services.

 At the present time, CIHR and SSHRC USRAs are exclusively for Black student researchers.
 NSERC USRAs are open to all students.